sabujdas94/nextjs-ecommerce-frontend/PROJECT_SUMMARY.md

-# Fabrilife E-Commerce Clone - Project Summary
+# alnasirlifestyle E-Commerce Clone - Project Summary

 ## ✅ Project Completed Successfully!

-A fully functional, modern e-commerce website clone of Fabrilife.com has been created using Next.js 14, TypeScript, and Tailwind CSS.
+A fully functional, modern e-commerce website clone of alnasirlifestyle.com has been created using Next.js 14, TypeScript, and Tailwind CSS.

 ## 🎯 What's Been Built